 Step one was to use a balloon catheter to gently stretch open Gordon’s diseased valve.
 This procedure, performed on July 17 by Peter Mason, MD, MPH, interventional cardiologist and MCW faculty member, literally gave Gordon’s heart some breathing space.

-Step two was a transcatheter aortic valve replacement (TAVR), which Dr. Salinger did on July 22.
+Step two was a transcatheter aortic valve replacement (TAVR), which was performed on July 22.
 Gordon’s heart responded so well to his new valve that the team was able to remove the Impella.

 Step three was a biventricular pacemaker, which Gordon received on Aug.
 1 from Graham Adsit, MD, electrophysiologist and MCW faculty member.
 This device resolved some remaining electrical signaling issues to ensure consistent heart function.